jchultarsky101/pcli/README.md

 * Upgraded the create-folder command to use the new API endpoint in V2
 * Added more descriptive error message in the case when the user is trying to delete non-empty directory without --force

-### Version 1.7.4

-* Added "delete-folder" command
-* Renamed the --meta parameter of the "upload" command to --meta-input to prevent confusion

-### Version 1.7.3

-* Added --noasm flag to the "status" command to filter out assemblies when initiating automatic repair with the --repair flag

-### Version 1.7.2

-* Fixed a bug preventing proper triggering of --repair for the "status" command

-### Version 1.7.1

-* Added "--repair" flag to the "status" command to force reprocessing of any models that are not in "FINISHED" state
-* Implemented a workaround for situations where the backend reports NULL metadata name
-* Updated README.md

-### Version 1.7.0

-This release features many changes.
-Some of which modify the behaviour of commands to allow for multi-value arguments.

-* Upgraded to version 4.1 of the clap library with number of improvements in command line argument parsing
-* Updated the look of the help output
-* Removed parameter --config.
-This parameter was designed to allow the user to provide an alterhative configuration file on case-by-case basis.
-However, it was not popular and the users never used it.
-Removing it will simplify operations
-* Implement option to use multiple parameter values.
-Please, see the changes for specific commands
-* Command 'models' now allows for multiple values for the 'folder' parameter
-* Command 'delete-model' now allows for multiple values for 'uuid'.
-Added command alias 'delete'
-* Command 'reprocess' now allows for multiple values for 'uuid'.
-Added command alias 'reprocess-model'
-* Fixed a bug where the output JSON for model was showing inconsistency when working with NULL values
-* Implemented a workaround when the API returns metadata keys with NULL names
-* Various performance improvements
-* Updated README.md

-### Version 1.6.17

-* Fixed a bug when producing CSV metadata output in cases of the backend reporting duplicate property names

-### Version 1.6.16

-* Fixed a bug when handling duplicate metadata property names provided in the input file

-### Version 1.6.15

-* Fixed bugs related to the new version of the API
-* Optimized performance when reading metadata
-* Updated README.md

-### Version 1.6.14

-* Fixed a bug when parsing empty JSON vector in the latest version of serde

-### Version 1.6.13

-* Added new OIDC scope to support upcoming RBAC changes in the API

-### Version 1.6.12

-* Modified commands to consistently use the optional --meta flag:
-    - model
-    - models
-    - match-folder
-* Updated the client to use the new metadata API end points

-### Version 1.6.11

-* Added label-folder command

 ## Installation